MaximilianHanussek/BOOTABLE/README.md

 - user: The used CPU time taking the number of cores into account
 - sys:  The amount of CPU time spent in the kernel for system calls

-Further you will find the file `benchmark_summary_\*.pdf` which gives you a more compact and statistical overview about the ran benhcmarks.
+Further you will find the file `benchmark_summary_\*.pdf` which gives you a more compact and statistical overview about the executed benchmarks.
 You will find this file only if you have run the `threadedBioBenchsuiteStatsGenerator.R` script as stated above.

 Also in the .pdf file all numbers are stated in seconds.
 Futher you can find a detailed list, tool by tool, in the results directory.
-There you can also find the stdout output (`benchmark_<tool>_output_<cores>.txt`) of the single tools and refollow the steps they have done.
+There you can also find the stdout output (`benchmark_<tool>_output_<cores>.txt`) of the single tools and recapture the steps they have done.

-Further you will find a summary of the system where the benchmark has been executed, which flags of BOOTABLE has been used and how Bowtie2 and GROMACS has been compiled in the file `bootable_system_info.txt`.
+Further you will find a summary of the underlying hardware/system where the benchmark has been executed, which flags of BOOTABLE has been used and how Bowtie2 and GROMACS has been compiled in the file `bootable_system_info.txt`.

+Further you find lots of interesting graphs and metadata collected and ilustrated by the tool [nmon chart](http://nmon.sourceforge.net/pmwiki.php?n=Site.Nmonchart) in the nmon_stats directory.

 ## Uninstall
 In order to uninstall BOOTABLE just run the following commands from a directory one level higher than the BOOTABLE directory: